kindlyops/havengrc/README.md

 If you don't have docker running, use the instructions at https://docs.docker.com/docker-for-mac/.
 At the time of writing, this is working fine with docker 1.12.

-Create an empty .env file in the project root:
+Create an .env file in the project root:
     touch .env
+    echo AUTH0_CLIENT_ID=REPLACEME >> .env

+Ask one of the project members with access to Auth0 to get you the client ID, or set up your own Auth0 account and get the client ID from there.

 Once you have docker set up: